The Nutritional Value And Health Benefits Of Black Chickpeas

 • Cholesterol: 0 mg

 As you can see, black chickpeas are packed with essential nutrients.
 They are particularly noteworthy for their protein content.
-There are approximately 11 grams of protein per 100-gram chickpeas.
+In 100-gram sry chana protein content is 20 grams.
 This makes them an excellent choice for individuals seeking plant-based protein sources.

 Health Benefits of Black Chickpeas